 DIY European Deer Skull Mount

 Deer season was a success and now you have another great buck to go with the other four already on the wall.
 The buck is a good one, but no better than any of your other mounts so the question arises.
 Do I fork over the $450 to have this nice eight-pointer mounted?
-There is an alternative and it is the European deer skull mount.
+There is an alternative and it is the European deer mount.
 You can send your skull off to a taxidermist if you want but that will be a hundred dollar bill so why not do your own.
 It’s really easy to do and the results will be just as good as the taxidermist.
-Here are the steps to creating a great mount and allow you to display your buck proudly with the others.
+Here are the steps to creating a great mount that allow you to display your buck proudly with the others.

 The first thing is to remove the skull from the neck with hacksaw or sawzall.
 You can leave the hide on the skull if you like but removing it will speed up the boiling process.
 Removing the hide from the skull is recommended and is not that difficult to do.
 Once the skull is ready you will need a pot large enough to submerge the skull completely.
 Don’t submerge the antler bases or they will discolor.
 If this happens you can color the antler bases with wood stain to match.